autowarefoundation/AWSIM-Labs/docs/Components/ScenarioSimulation/PreparingTheConnectionBetweenAWSIMAndScenarioSimulator/index.md

     - `detectedObjectMissingProbability`
     - `randomSeed`

-If those features are curcial for the scenario's execution, the scenario might not work properly.
+If those features are crucial for the scenario's execution, the scenario might not work properly.

 ## AWSIM Labs scene preparation to work with `scenario_simulator_v2`